SimonMoynihan33/Level-Lounge/TESTING.md

 ```
 from level_lounge.models import UserProfile
 default_image_path = 'profile_pics/default-avatar-icon.jpg'
-# Query all profiles that don't have a profile picture set
+# Queried all profiles that don't have a profile picture set
 profiles_without_images = UserProfile.objects.filter(profile_picture='')
-# Update each profile to have the default image
+# Updated each profile to have the default image
 for profile in profiles_without_images:
     profile.profile_picture = default_image_path
     profile.save()